A complete guide of using Claude Code + NotebookLM + Obsidian

 Step 2 — Create the notebooklm skill

-This skill wraps the notebooklm-py CLI (github.com/teng-lin/notebooklm-py) so Claude can talk to NotebookLM from the terminal — create notebooks, add sources, ask questions, generate audio overviews, mind maps, and so on.
+This skill wraps the notebooklm-py CLI (github.com/teng-lin/notebooklm-py) so Claude can talk to NotebookLM from the terminal — create notebooks, add sources, ask questions, generate audio overviews, mind maps, briefing docs, and so on.
+The CLI exposes capabilities the web UI doesn't, which is why it's worth wrapping rather than scripting Selenium against the browser.

 In Claude Code, run /skill-creator create the notebooklm skill and paste the prompt below.
 If you want a faster path with less customization, use the alternative one-liner at the end of this section.